 Let's define characterization

 What is characterization?
+Is characterization a literary device?
 The most simple explanation is the process of creating a character.
 In fiction, the writer's job is to build their characters from the ground up — who are they, where are they from, what's their defining qualities, etc. But that doesn't mean that writers of non-fiction or biopics based on real people can ignore this process.

 Before we jump into some examples and the different types, let's define characterization and why it's important.